Religion in Kyrgyzstan

 Islam is the main religion in Kyrgyzstan and the constitution guarantees freedom of religion.

-Kyrgyzstan is a multicultural and multi religious country with Islam, Buddhism, Baháʼí, Christianity (including Russian Orthodox Church, Roman Catholicism, Seventh-day Adventist Church and Jehovah's Witnesses), Judaism, and other religions all having a presence in the country.
+Kyrgyzstan is a multicultural and multi-religious country with Islam, Buddhism, Baháʼí, Christianity (including Russian Orthodox Church, Catholic Church, Seventh-day Adventist Church and Jehovah's Witnesses), Judaism, and other religions all having a presence in the country.
 Muslims constitute the main religious group in Kyrgyzstan with about 90% of the population as of 2017.

 Religious demography

 Islam is the most widely held faith.
 The CIA World Factbook estimates that as of 2017, 90% of the population is Muslim, with the majority being Sunni.
-There are few Shia in the country (approximately one thousand)..
 According to SARA, as of May 2007 there were 1,650 mosques, of which 1,623 were registered.
 There also were seven institutes for higher Islamic teaching.